confluentinc/demo-scene/data-contracts/README.md

 ### Create Assets in Confluent Cloud

 From the root of `data-contracts`, run the provided setup script - `setup.sh`.
-Note, you may need to edit permissions to make this file executable.
+You may need to edit permissions to make this file executable.

+Because this script is provisioning multiple assets in Confluent Cloud and downloading the appropriate gradle-wrapper JAR files for each module, it may take a few minutes to complete.

 ```shell
 chmod +x setup.sh